dan-nagle/h2m/README.txt

 It can cause problems if compilers from different vendors are used to compile the C and Fortran code pieces intended for a mixed-language executable.
 For example, using icc for the C code and gfortran for the Fortran code is not advisable.
-It might not cause problems, but it also might.
+It might not cause problems, but might be disastrous due to varying rules regarding name-mangling.
 If you use gcc for the C code, use gfortran for the Fortran code.
 Likewise, if you use icc for the C code, use ifort for the Fortran code.